History of Warren Buffett in Timeline

 In February 2009, Warren Buffett sold some Procter & Gamble Co. and Johnson & Johnson shares from his personal portfolio.

-In March 2009, Warren Buffett said in a cable television interview that the economy had "fallen off a cliff" and people had really changed their habits.
-He also feared that inflation levels that occurred in the 1970s might re-emerge.
+In March 2009, Warren Buffett stated in a cable television interview that the economy had "fallen off a cliff" and expressed fears about the re-emergence of 1970s-style inflation.

-As of June 2009, Berkshire Hathaway was the eighteenth largest corporation in the world, measured by market capitalization in the Financial Times Global 500.
+As of June 2009, measured by market capitalization in the Financial Times Global 500, Berkshire Hathaway was the eighteenth largest corporation in the world.

-In 2009, Bill Gates regained the top position on the Forbes list, with Warren Buffett shifting to second place.
-Buffett's net worth dropped to $37 billion.
+In 2009, Bill Gates regained the top position on the Forbes list, while Warren Buffett shifted to second place, with his value dropping to $37 billion.

 2009: Ralph Nader's Book